YisongZou/azurehello/README.md

 # AzureHello
 This is a project scaffold for Python

 #### A sample Github repo for doing Azure onboarding.
-You can see a good reference here: https://github.com/noahgift/flask-ml-azure-serverless
+You can create this repo by following the steps here: https://github.com/noahgift/azure-ml-devops
 1. Create virtualenv
 2. Create scaffolding
 * Makefile